Hanabiraa/backend-way/notes-way/README.md

 > internet 🤖 - about how to work OSI stack, browsers, http and etc

 > python 🐍 - some interests features for this lang

+> yandex-backend-school-2022 🎯 - Open lectures from Yandex about the backend and various topics related to it